Protozoa: History of classification

+Phylogenetic distribution

+Protists are distributed across all major groups of eukaryotes, including those that contain multicellular algae, green plants, animals, and fungi.
+If photosynthetic and fungal protists are distinguished from protozoa, they appear as shown in the phylogenetic tree of eukaryotic groups.
+The Metamonada are hard to place, being sister possibly to Discoba, possibly to Malawimonada.

 Characteristics

 Reproduction

 Reproduction in Protozoa can be sexual or asexual.
 Most Protozoa reproduce asexually through binary fission.

 Many parasitic Protozoa reproduce both asexually and sexually.
 However, sexual reproduction is rare among free-living protozoa and it usually occurs when food is scarce or the environment changes drastically.
-Both isogamy and anisogamy occur in Protozoa with anisogamy being the more common form of sexual reproduction.
+Both isogamy and anisogamy occur in Protozoa, anisogamy being the more common form of sexual reproduction.

 Size

-Protozoa, as traditionally defined, range in size from as little as 1 micrometre to several millimetres, or more.
+Protozoans, as traditionally defined, range in size from as little as 1 micrometre to several millimetres, or more.
 Among the largest are the deep-sea–dwelling xenophyophores, single-celled foraminifera whose shells can reach 20 cm in diameter.

 Habitat

 Free-living protozoa are common and often abundant in fresh, brackish and salt water, as well as other moist environments, such as soils and mosses.
 Some species thrive in extreme environments such as hot springs and hypersaline lakes and lagoons.
 All protozoa require a moist habitat; however, some can survive for long periods of time in dry environments, by forming resting cysts that enable them to remain dormant until conditions improve.

-Parasitic and symbiotic protozoa live on or within other organisms, including vertebrates and invertebrates, as well as plants and other single-celled organisms.
-Some are harmless or beneficial to their host organisms; others may be significant causes of diseases, such as babesia, malaria and toxoplasmosis.

-Association between protozoan symbionts and their host organisms can be mutually beneficial.
-Flagellated protozoa such as Trichonympha and Pyrsonympha inhabit the guts of termites, where they enable their insect host to digest wood by helping to break down complex sugars into smaller, more easily digested molecules.
-A wide range of protozoa live commensally in the rumens of ruminant animals, such as cattle and sheep.
-These include flagellates, such as Trichomonas, and ciliated protozoa, such as Isotricha and Entodinium.
-The ciliate subclass Astomatia is composed entirely of mouthless symbionts adapted for life in the guts of annelid worms.